When writing your contract, you may be tempted to see it as a form of safety-net.

 A good analogy is you slapping down a long pre-nuptial agreement with someone you really like on your first date.
 Pre-nuptial agreements rarely tell you how you will get along swimmingly, just who gets the dog when you break up!

 Your contract does need terms to help you resolve troubles that commonly arise when you are working with someone, especially for the first time.
 But that is just one small part of what your contract is above.

 Your contract should also consider what you are providing (scope), your objectives in working with the other person (aims or outcome), and any significant risks (eg not getting paid).
-My blog on the STAR contract review explains how these four items should fit together.
+See my STAR contract review for how these four items fit together.

 My book coach (Robert) says he views his agreement with me is as simple as ‘good quality work, a good relationship with two-way communication and a joint outcome.’
 That’s a great start for any contract!
 This statement focuses on why we have both got involved with the book project (see Answer Your Why).